cpetrilla01/portfolio/README.md

 ## Deploying

-Run `npm run-script build` and then push the changes to `master`.
+Run `npm run-script build` and then push the changes to `main`.
 The site is hosted on GitHub Pages, so it will automatically refresh after push.